istex-archives/sisyphe/README.md

 ### Test

-`npm run test` will test sisyphe & its workers
+`npm run test` will test sisyphe-core & its workers

 ### Help